 Sometimes your body is still adjusting to live without the baby in there.
 Hopefully it goes away soon — however, preeclampsia can be an issue for those first few months after baby is born — so it might be worth a call into your provider about it.
 Other signs of preeclampsia include:

-- Headache (especially if it doesn’t go away with 2 giant glasses of water and a tylenol)
+- Headache (especially if it doesn’t go away with 2 giant glasses of water and a Tylenol)

 - Blurry vision